Vietnam veteran: Stereotypes

 In 1979, Public Law 96-22 established the first Vet Centers, after a decade of effort by combat vets and others who realized that Vietnam veterans in America and elsewhere (including Australia) were facing specific kinds of readjustment problems, later identified as post-traumatic stress (PTS).
-In the early days, most Vet Center staffers were Vietnam veterans themselves, many of them combat veterans.
-Some representatives of organizations, like the Disabled American Veterans, started advocating for combat veterans to receive benefits for their war-related psychological trauma.
-Some U.S. Department of Veterans Affairs hospital personnel also encouraged the veterans working at the Vet Centers to research and expand treatment options for veterans who were suffering the particular symptoms of the newly recognized syndrome.
-It was a controversial time, but eventually, the Department of Veterans Affairs opened Vet Centers nationwide.
-They helped develop many of the debriefing techniques that are now used for traumatized populations from all walks of life.
-The veterans who started working in the early Vet Centers eventually began to reach out and serve World War II and Korean vets as well, many of whom had suppressed their traumas or had self-medicated for years.

 Veterans, particularly in Southern California, were responsible for many of those early lobbying and subsequent Vet Center treatment programs.
 They founded one of the first local organizations by and for Vietnam veterans in 1981, now known as Veterans Village.
-Vets were also largely responsible for taking debriefing and treatment strategies into the larger community where they were adapted for use in conjunction with populations impacted by violent crime, abuse, and man made and natural disasters and those in law enforcement and emergency response.

 Other notable organizations that were founded then included the International Society for Traumatic Stress Studies and the National Organization for Victim Assistance.
 The organizations continue to study and/or certify post-traumatic stress disorder responders and clinicians.

-There are still, however, many proven cases of individuals who have suffered psychological damage from their time in Vietnam.
-Many others were physically wounded, some permanently disabled.
-However, advocates ignore the many successful and well-adjusted Vietnam veterans who have played important roles in America since the end of the Vietnam War such as Jim Nicholson (former Secretary of Veterans Affairs and U.S. Ambassador to the Holy See), Al Gore, Frederick W. Smith (founder and president of Federal Express), Colin Powell, John McCain, Craig Venter (famed for being the first to map the human genome), and many others.
 To find closure, thousands of former American soldiers have visited and some have decided to move permanently to Vietnam to confront the psychological and physical remnants of the Vietnam War.
-They participate in the removal of unexplored mines and bombs, help people affected by Agent Orange, teach English to the Vietnamese and conduct Vietnam War battlefield tours for tourists.
+They participate in the removal of unexploded mines and bombs, help people affected by Agent Orange, teach English to the Vietnamese and conduct Vietnam War battlefield tours for tourists.